In August 2021, we asked parents to rate 20 reusable nappy brands, including Bambino Mio, Little Lamb and TotsBots.

 Reusable nappies are a good way to cut costs because they work out cheaper than disposable nappies in the long run.

 They also help to reduce the number of disposable nappies ending up in landfill and can be a more environmentally friendly option if you take steps to reduce energy use, such as avoiding tumble drying.

 However, they need to be washed and dried after every use so they aren’t as convenient as disposable nappies.

 Reusable nappies – also known as washable nappies, cloth nappies or real nappies – have evolved significantly in the past decade and are a popular choice for eco-conscious parents.

-Reusable nappies come in a vast range of colours and fabrics.
-They often look like disposables and can be just as easy to put on and take off again.
+They come in a vast range of colours and fabrics, often look like disposables, and can be just as easy to put on and take off again.

 Reusable nappies are made up of an absorbent inner layer, containing a washable or disposable liner and a waterproof outer layer, called the wrap.
 You can also choose to add a booster pad for extra absorbency.